 I love having a visual overview of all the steps of making a dessert.

 I went to Safeway to shop to buy ingredients for a dessert I needed to make for a fundraiser at our church.
 A friend and her family are going on a mission trip to Uganda to work with kids.
-She is having a jazz night fundraiser, and I said I’d make a dessert to auction off at the event.
 I started in the magazine aisle to find the magazines I wanted.
 My kids looked at the books on the shelf while I thumbed through magazines to find something tantalizing to make for the jazz evening.

 As you roll up the cake, it will crack a bit.
 Be careful and gentle as you roll, but don’t worry.
 This dessert is covered in chocolate ganache to cover any imperfections.